“Rarely do we see a product that we simultaneously love and hate, but radioSHARK is one of these products.”

 – First, the radioSHARK cannot record to MP3!
 That’s right; this is sold in the iPod section of stores everywhere, yet it cannot record to the most popular music format in the world.
 Only WMA and WAV are supported for Windows, and AAC and AIFF for Macs.
 That means all recordings will have to be converted by iTunes for Windows users.

 – Second, the Windows version lacks any iTunes integration.
-Unlike other content-providing technologies like Podcasts, the radioSHARK does not create a playlist, does not automatically sync, and does not add recordings to the
+Unlike other content-providing technologies like Podcasts, the radioSHARK does not create a playlist, does not automatically sync, and does not add recordings to the iTunes library.
+Is it possible?
+Yes.
+Was it implemented?
+No.

 – Next, you must select whether the recording is played as it is recorded at the time of scheduling.
 So, if you decided to actually try to listen to the show on the spur of the moment, you’re out of luck if you set the radioSHARK to mute during recording.